Estonian government-in-exile: National Committee under occupation by Nazi Germany

 The National Committee of the Republic of Estonia was formed from individuals engaged in the Estonian government and anti-German resistance during the German occupation of Estonia.
 The Committee was led initially, from March 23, 1944, by Kaarel Liidak, then, from August 15 or 16, by Otto Tief.
-The Committee proclaimed itself the supreme power of the Republic of Estonia on August 1, 1944.
+The Committee proclaimed itself the bearer of supreme power in the Republic of Estonia on August 1, 1944.